pawlean/paulinenarvas/README.md

 # PaulineNarvas.com

-I always find it hard to explain who I am, what I do and what I want to do so let me show you...
+My portfolio is finally here - showcasing everything that I do, all my projects and what others are saying.
+Developed using HTML, CSS, Javascript, using Bootstrap that is *highly* customised.

+# Check it out -

 ✨ https://PaulineNarvas.com ✨

-Designed and developed using HTML, CSS, Javascript and Bootstrap, presenting my online CV/portfolio/website!

-Any feedback appreciated 😊
+Feel free to send me any feedback or thoughts - always appreciated 😊